natb1/QueryLibrary/inst/shinyApps/QueryLibrary/queries/getting_started/part1.md

 -- Common Table Expressions (CTEs)
 -- can be used to write concise queries
--- by decomposing them into smaller subqueries.
+-- by decomposing them into smaller subqueries,
+-- for example phenotype queries.
 INNER JOIN female USING gender_concept_id
 INNER JOIN hiv USING person_id